 This list is meant as a quick run through different methods so you are informed about what you can expect from different surfaces.

-An approach in which the mats, tiles, rolls or sheets are adhered to the subfloor with the use of a specialised adhesive for flooring.
+An approach in which the mats, tiles, rolls, or sheets are adhered to the subfloor with the use of a specialized adhesive for flooring.
 This method will ensure that the floor will stay in place and offer excellent durability.